 URLs and environments

-When your users or customers interact with your API, they will send requests to either a single, central, URL, or different URLs depending on the customer, location, or environments.
+When your users or customers interact with your API, they might send requests to either a single, central, URL, or they might need to use different URLs depending on the customer, location, or environments.

 For example, if you have a single URL that all customers use, then they might access: